carpentries-incubator/bbrs-software-project/spacewalks/README.md

 ## Usage Example

-To run an analysis using the eva_data_analysis.py script from the command line terminal, launch the script using Python as follows:
+To run an analysis using the `eva_data_analysis.py` script from the command line terminal, do:

 ```
 # Usage Examples
-python3 eva_data_analysis.py eva-data.json eva-data.csv
+python3 eva_data_analysis.py data/eva-data.json results/eva-data.csv
 ```

 The first argument is path to the JSON data file.